prxcmon/grey-hat-c/0x100_programming/0x150_getting-your-hands-dirty/README.md

 - Here are three instructions after the `main()` in x86.
 You can compare it with the three same instructions in x64 above.
     ![x86-x-i](assets/x86-x-i.png)
     - The three instructions (stated by `x/3i`) shows the instruction `cmp` after the `mov`, which is the `main()` instruction.
     - The behavior shows the next instruction after the `main()` instruction is the condition check or compare values `cmp`, which is comparing `i` with some numbers less than 10.
-This is bottom-test loop, meaning:
+This is known as the **top-test loop**, meaning:
+        - The condition is checked before entering the loop body.
+        - The loop body only runs if the condition is true.
+- While in the aforementioned instructions in x64, the next instruction happens to be jump (`jmp`) before the `cmp` comparison, due to the compiler generated an explicit `jmp` to the condition check.
+    - Compared to the x86, this is known as **bottom-test loop**, which means:
         - The loop body executes first.
         - The condition is checked after the body.
         - If the condition is true, it jumps back to the loop body.
-- While in the aforementioned instructions in x64, the next instruction happens to be jump (`jmp`) before the `cmp` comparison, due to the compiler generated an explicit `jmp` to the condition check.
-    - Compared to the x86, this is known as top-test loop, which means:
-        - The condition is checked before entering the loop body.
-        - The loop body only runs if the condition is true.
-        - More efficient for cases where the loop might run zero times.

 Refer back to the `main()` Assembly instruction from the results of `objdump`